 To help you make the healthiest choice for your morning bowl of oatmeal, I’ve compiled a list of the healthiest oatmeal brands to help make your mornings a little easier – and a lot healthier.

 Please note that I am not a licensed nutritionist, dietician, or other medical professional, and you should always seek the guidance of your physician when it comes to dietary needs.
 The information below is based on my own research on the ingredients present in each brand of oatmeal and should not be taken as medical advice.

 This post may contain affiliate links, which means I could be compensated if you decide to make a purchase.
 You can read my full disclosure here.

-In addition, it’s best to avoid oatmeal products that have a large amount of unhealthy ingredients such as added sugar, salt, artificial flavors, food dyes, soybean oil or synthetic vitamins.
-In general, the fewer ingredients the better – and they should all be whole food items you can identify and pronounce such as dried fruit, cinnamon, nuts, seeds, sea salt and cane sugar.
+In addition, it’s best to avoid oatmeal products that have a large number of unhealthy ingredients such as added sugar, salt, artificial flavors, food dyes, soybean oil, or synthetic vitamins.
+In general, the fewer ingredients the better – and all of the ingredients should be whole food items you can identify and pronounce such as dried fruit, cinnamon, nuts, seeds, sea salt, or cane sugar.

 The Healthiest Oatmeal Brands

 I love having oatmeal for breakfast (and so do my two oldest kiddos), so I did a deep dive into the most popular oatmeal brands on the market and included my top picks below.